top of page

 Teaches Sunday mornings.

-Miss Emma is a junior at Duquesne University studying music education.
+Emma Dale is a junior at Duquesne University studying music education.
 She has a passion for working with children, young people with disabilities, and believes inclusion is a fundamental part of music education.
 Her teaching experience includes teaching Pre-K music at The YMCA Child Development Center at Duquesne University, and assistant teaching Pittsburgh Youth Choir’s inclusive group, Cantate Choir.
 Miss Emma has played piano since the third grade, clarinet since fourth grade, and was active in band and choir all throughout middle and high school.

 Some of her musical accomplishments include chairing first on E flat clarinet in the 2021 PMEA All State Band and marching in the 2021 Macy’s Thanksgiving Day Parade.